Steyning: Modern town

 The Monarch's Way long-distance footpath skirts the southern end of the town.

+Steyning continues to be served by regular public transport.
+Bus operator Brighton & Hove operates route 2 hourly to Steyning from Rottingdean via Brighton, Hove and Shoreham-by-Sea.

 Schools

-The town is home to Steyning Grammar School, now a comprehensive school of 2,500 pupils founded in the Stuart period, see above, with a sixth form comprising over 400 pupils.
+The town is home to Steyning Grammar School, of around 1,800 pupils and with a Sixth Form College comprising over 200 students.
+The school has been part of the Bohunt Education Trust (BET) since 2021.
 The school has a catchment area that extends as far as Dial Post and sometimes Worthing.
-And it also has a primary school (400 pupils) and a pre-school.
+Steyning is also home to a primary school (~400 pupils) and a pre-school.

-Towers Convent School, a Catholic private day and boarding school, is located in nearby Upper Beeding.
-It educates girls from pre-prep to age 16 and boys up to age 8.

 Steyning Festival

 The Steyning Festival was founded in 2006.
 The event is biennial and runs for two weeks at the end of May/start of June.
 It includes theatre, music, literature, talks, walks and community events.

 In 2009, the Steyning Festival was awarded a lottery grant to bring international artist and psychogeographer Chris Dooks to Steyning for a month-long residency, resulting in a free MP3 tour.